Mike Braun: Trade

 In 2018, Braun supported Trump's trade and tariff policies, saying that they have "yielded phenomenal results."
 Previously, he supported free trade policies.

 Braun voted in support of the United States–Mexico–Canada Agreement.

 Health care

-Braun opposes the Affordable Care Act, supports efforts to repeal it, and supports a lawsuit to strike down the entirety of the ACA.
+Braun opposes the Affordable Care Act (ACA), supports efforts to repeal it, and supports a lawsuit to strike down the entirety of the ACA.
 Braun has called for "free-market competition" and "market-driven" solutions on health care.
 During his 2018 Senate campaign, he criticized incumbent Democratic Senator Joe Donnelly as a "defender of Obamacare."
 Braun expressed support for keeping in place protections for individuals with preexisting conditions (a popular provision of the ACA), although both House repeal efforts supported by Braun and the lawsuit supported by Braun would effectively end protections for individuals with preexisting conditions.

 Immigration

 Braun has said, "building the wall must be the first step to any solution" on illegal immigration.
 He opposes a pathway to citizenship for undocumented immigrants who came to the United States as minors, known as DREAMers.